majlindavdylaj/lindi/README.md

 - Parameters:
   - `viewModels`: A list of `LindiViewModel` objects to listen to.
-  - `listener`: A callback function that listen when the `viewModel` updates.
+  - `listener`: A callback function that listens when the `viewModel` updates.
   - `builder`: A function that rebuilds the UI with the updated state.

 ### `Lindi`